Mushrum-mmb/Simple-AI-Image-Classification/README.md

 ```bash
 cd Simple-AI-Image-Classification
 ```
-Copy the path of the checkpoint folder that contains best.pt; it will work like this:
+Copy the path of the checkpoint folder in Training artifacts that contains best.pt; it will work like this:

 ![image](https://github.com/user-attachments/assets/e7706a92-eceb-4808-b7b0-08f2f5f7fede)